tk3369/jdp/work/OfficialOutline.md

 _Description_: This chapter will describe several sets of design patterns that have evolved in the past several years.
 Julia is a versatile and expressive programming language.
 When the language is used properly, a software engineer can develop very robust programs.

+_**Notes**: This chapter will contain a lot of patterns that can be applied in various use cases and domains such as scientific computing and data science._

 Main Chapter Headings (3-5):

 1. Organizational Patterns